 Please contact us if you would like to learn more about serving on the SEA board.

 EXECUTIVE BOARD OFFICERS

-Nathanial Myers - President
+Nathanial Myers - Past President

-Dr. Elizabeth Winslow - Past President
+Dr. Elizabeth Winslow - Secretary

 Dr. Elizabeth Winslow is Vice President for Research and Policy Analysis at Independent Colleges and Universities of Florida.
 She is also Managing Director of the Florida Independent College Fund.
 Prior to her work in the non-profit sector, she was a Policy Analyst at the Florida Legislature’s Office of Program Policy Analysis and Government Accountability (OPPAGA).
 She earned a Ph.D. in Public Administration in 2009 at Florida State University.
-This is her third year on the board.
+This is her fourth year on the board.

 Naomi Sleap - Treasurer

 Naomi Sleap is a Legislative Policy Analyst with the Florida Legislature’s Office of Program Policy Analysis and Government Accountability (OPPAGA).
 She previously worked in higher education in the areas of institutional effectiveness and assessment, accreditation and curriculum.
 Naomi is a graduate of Florida State University with a Master of Social Work as well as the University of Central Florida with a Bachelor of Social Work.
-This is her first year on the board.
+This is her second year on the board.

 Dr. Linda Schrader - SEA-AEA Liaison